 The Division of Inclusion, Diversity & Equity wants to recognize the continued effects of COVID-19 on the health and well-being of Tigers everywhere.
 We know that our communities are more heavily impacted by this pandemic.
 Rest assured that our commitment to and resolve in supporting you is stronger than ever.

-Please know how much I appreciate everyone’s grace and effort as we continue to navigate through these unprecedented times.
+Please know how much I appreciate everyone’s grace and effort.
 Let’s be sure to continue to support, uplift and encourage one another!

 Interim Vice Chancellor of Inclusion, Diversity & Equity

 - Mental health and well-being resources are available for all students, faculty and staff.

 - Tiger Pantry is available for students, faculty and staff in need of food (catered to dietary needs) and toiletry options.